Springfield Tax Division

 Not sure if you live in the city limits?
 Check here…

-The city income tax rate of 2% is levied on the net profits of all unincorporated businesses, rental properties, partnerships, or other activities conducted in the City; and on the net profits of all corporations conducting activities in the City.
+The city income tax is levied on the net profits of all unincorporated businesses, rental properties, partnerships, or other activities conducted in the City; and on the net profits of all corporations conducting activities in the City.
 Annual tax returns are required from any entity doing business within the City.

 Declaration of Estimated Tax